Zill or finger cymbal

 Typically this dance form brings to mind images of what I would term classical oriental, what some call, cabaret style belly dance, what in Egypt they call 'Oriental dance', “Raks Sharqi” which is a westernisation of their own dance due to the incorporation of ballet moves and postures... a glitzy, showy representation of a dance that has it's roots in the more earthy folkloric and trance dance styles of the Middle East.

 This sensual dance is an art form.
-It involves the isolation of different muscle groups (which you can read more about by clicking here), with a strong focus on the core muscles to produce and perform a dance that is particularly feminine in nature.
+It involves the isolation of different muscle groups, with a strong focus on the core muscles to produce and perform a dance that is particularly feminine in nature.

 It requires discipline and training, imagination, the ability to improvise, attention to detail and the understanding of, and ability to convey feeling through movement and facial expression, especially the eyes.